• Skip to primary navigation

 This circuit is not good for beginners because it uses dangerous high voltage from mains.

-Even if capacitor is not connected to mains it can still have dangerous voltage.
+Also, even if the capacitor is not connected to the mains, it can still hold dangerous voltage.

 Do this project only if anyone know the risk and the writer is not responsible for any damage or injury.